Washington’s mini tornado comes nearly 59 years to the day after Seattle’s big one

 The little twister arrived amid a thunderstorm and looks rather ominous in a video posted by meteorologist Brian MacMillan of KPTV-FOX 12 in Portland.
 Damage reports were not available, but power outages were reported.
 Images shared on social media show some downed trees and branches, according to The Columbian.

 Strikingly, the little tornado arrived almost exactly 59 years after a heftier one smacked Seattle with 100 mph winds.
 The Sept.
 28, 1962, twister damaged homes and formed a 100-foot-high waterspout as it headed across Lake Washington, according to HistoryLink.org.
-The first confirmed tornado in Western Washington, it then toppled 70 trees in Juanita and damaged the childhood home of Bill Gates, then 7, another HistoryLink article says.
+The first confirmed tornado in Western Washington, it then toppled 70 trees in Juanita and damaged the childhood home of Bill Gates, then 6.

 “I saw our carport go up over the roof,” his mother, Mary Gates, told the Seattle Post-Intelligencer.